Bengreen/PiPowerMgt/arduino/watchdog/README.md

 So consider to create two task lists.
 One is the list of future tasks and the other is the list of immediate tasks to do.

+# Help
+How to exit `monitor` CTRL-a k followed by y